 You are receiving this letter because Bailey & Galyen had or has an attorney client relationship with you or a family member.
 As such, we want you to know about these dangerous medical devices and drugs that have caused serious injuries and damages: Metal-on-Metal Hip Implants, Hernia Mesh Implants, Inferior Vena Cava (IVC) Filters and Xarelto.

 METAL-ON-METAL HIP IMPLANTS

 Many people have hip pain and stiffness or difficulty walking.
 When these symptoms do not respond to physical therapy, patients may be advised to undergo total hip replacement.
 One of the most common kinds of hip replacement uses a metal-on-metal (MoM) hip implant in which the “ball and socket” of the device are both made from metal.
-While intended to restore mobility and relieve pain, the MoM devices can lead to serious complications and injuries, such as some or all of the following:
+While intended to restore mobility and relieve pain, the MoM devices can lead to serious complications and injuries.
+Most importantly, the metal-on-metal design does cause Metallosis.

 Metallosis, as listed above, results when the contact between the metal ball and socket causes metal particles to wear off the device into the space around the implant.
 This may cause metal ions, such as cobalt and chromium, from the metal implant to enter the bloodstream.